andybala/curiousily.github.com/_posts/2016-10-17-making-twitter-cool-again.markdown

 df <- read.csv("data/tweets.csv", header = T, stringsAsFactors = F)
 ```

-Since our dataset is pretty well sorted (by username) we would love to randomize it a bit and tell R that `created_at` is an actual date field:
+Since our dataset is pretty well sorted (by username) we would love to randomize it a bit and tell R that <code>created_at</code> is an actual date field:

 ```R